 Inspired Self-Exploration with Class Selection

-Capstone project with local Pennsylvanian school district about encouraging course exploration in high schoolers
+Client project with local Pennsylvanian school district about encouraging course exploration in high schoolers

-Capstone project with local Pennsylvanian school district about encouraging course exploration in high schoolers
+Client project with local Pennsylvanian school district about encouraging course exploration in high schoolers

 Client